-Yemisi Abrahams and the team at Abrahams Law Office are experienced in drafting wills and Power of Attorney documentation to ensure your exact wishes are carried out.
+Yemisi Abrahams and the team at Abrahams Law Professional Corporation are experienced in drafting wills and Power of Attorney documentation to ensure your exact wishes are carried out.
 Keep reading to learn more and contact us to schedule a consultation.

 A will is a legal document that sets forth your wishes regarding the distribution of your property and the care of any minor children.
 We are pleased to offer our services in the preparation of wills.

 A self-proving will, also known as testamentary will, is the traditional type of will with which most people are familiar.
 It is a formally prepared document that is signed in the presence of witnesses.

 Holographic wills are written without the presence of witnesses.
 They rarely hold up in court.

 Oral wills are spoken testaments given before witnesses.
 They are not widely recognized from a legal perspective.